All Episodes

 No.

-So the one the one remaining question now, and I can go on and on, and I haven't even played the Playboy woman, whatever, Karen McDougall.
+All right, so the one remaining question, now, and I can go on and on, and I haven't even played the Playboy woman, whatever, Karen McDougall.

 And that was the one question that Anderson left out.

-It's creepy to do you not get the it's creepy to me that they're asking those questions.
+Do you not get the, it's creepy to me that they're asking those questions.

-And they're the same people that ignored Juanita Broderick who got raped and Kathleen Willie who was groped and grabbed and fondled and touched and kissed against her will, and they ignored Paula Jones when he exposed herself, meaning Bill Clinton to her, and this is what they that constitutes news today.
+And they're the same people that ignored Juanita Broderick, who got raped, and Kathleen Willie, who was groped and grabbed, and fondled, and touched, and kissed against her will.

 I don't know.

-You have Rasmussen now, the president at 51%.
+You have Rashmusa now, the president at 51%.

-Now, not only is the president not a target, which we're going to get into in some detail today, of Robert Muller's fishing expedition, but for the first time in almost a year, the majority of people now think Donald Trump is doing a good job as president.
+Now, not only is the president not a target, which we're going to get into in some detail today of Robert Mueller's phishing expedition, but for the first time in almost a year, the majority of people now think Donald Trump is doing a good job as president.

 Now, and it's a better position that he's in than Barack Obama was in at the same time in his presidency, which was April 4th, 2010, his second year in office.